fenago/automation-anywhere-course/lab_guides/md/Lab_7.md

 while sitting in front of a computer involve interacting with an application of some sort.
 This interaction may involve selecting or clicking on objects as well as entering inputs using the keyboard.

-The walk-throughs in this lab have given you the practical knowledge to enable you to create bots that navigate through applications, as well as read and enter text.
-You will be confident with capturing objects such as textboxes and drop-down lists, as well as tabs and buttons.
-Your journey to becoming an RPA developer is truly underway.

-You are doing great work and will continue building on this in the next lab, where we will explore how to perform string manipulation.
-This includes creating and looping through `List` type variables when working with strings.
-There will be a number of different data transformation and parsing actions that we will look at -- include, replace, substrings, extract, and trim, and we will use regular expressions to find string patterns.